hamidzar/Data-Analytics/SQL-Challenge/EmployeeSQL/README.md

 In this assignment I designed the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.

 ### Data Engineering:
 This section is about creating the tables under the schema.
-The Schemal.Sql is under Data Engineering folder
+The Schemal Sql file is under Data Engineering folder

 [Data Engineering](https://github.com/hamidzar/Data-Analytics/tree/master/SQL-Challenge/EmployeeSQL/Data%20Engineering)